content-left-bg.png

 Warm-up phase

-WALT and WILF is a tool we use in our classrooms to encourage students to be more actively involved in their learning.
+WALT and WILF is a tool we use in our classroom to explicitly highlight to students what they are learning, and why.

 Teaching and learning phase